Unstructured-IO/unstructured/README.md

   * For processing PDF files, `tesseract` and `poppler` are required.
 The [pdf2image docs](https://pdf2image.readthedocs.io/en/latest/installation.html) have instructions on installing `poppler` across various platforms.

 Additionally, if you're planning to contribute to `unstructured`, we provide you an optional `pre-commit` configuration file so that you make sure that your code matches the formatting and linting standards used in `unstructured`.
-Alternatively, you can use `make tidy` instead.
+Alternatively, you can use `make tidy` or run the commands by yourself instead to fix the linting and formatting, or just to make sure that the checks pass with `make check`.

-If using the optional `pre-commit`, you'll need to install it as `pip install pre-commit`, and then install the hooks as `pre-commit install`, so that the hooks for `black`, `ruff`, and `flake8` will be triggered before every commit is created to ensure that the formatting and linting are aligned with the project standards.
+If using the optional `pre-commit`, you'll just need to install the hooks with `pre-commit install` since the `pre-commit` package is installed as part of `make install` mentioned above.
+Finally, if you decided to use `pre-commit` you can also uninstall the hooks with `pre-commit uninstall`.

 ## :clap: Quick Tour